Five experts on communicating user research results rapidly and effectively

 Tina Akinmade, Senior UX Researcher | StepStone

-“Really understand your stakeholders.
+“Really understand your senior stakeholders.
 Once a project has been given the green light it’s fair to assume that everyone is invested in the project, but we mustn’t assume the level or type of investment is the same.
 It’s important to understand the goals and whys of each stakeholder as this will help you choose the best methods of sharing and collaborating.

 I’m a fan of creating Slack groups for projects; everyone is able to keep track of the communications that are happening, but also have the choice not to respond if a